- Sector: Engineering & Manufacturing | HAMEC | Apprenticeships | Engineering & Manufacturing

 CNC Programming £28,390

 The average salary for a qualified Engineer is £35,879

-You could even progress into further training as an Advanced or Higher Apprentice or find work in alternative engineering sectors such as Marine Engineering
+You could even progress into further training as a Higher Apprentice or find work in alternative engineering sectors such as Marine Engineering.

 Got a job?